 Create a separation between trees, shrubs, and items that could catch fire, such as patio furniture, wood piles, swing sets, etc.

-If this zone extends into a neighbor’s yard, work together to coordinate actions and enhance the value of the collected efforts.
+If this zone extends into a neighbor’s yard, work together to coordinate actions and enhance the value of your collected efforts.

 Zone 2 - Fuel Reduction (30 - 100 feet)